How to Compute a Moving Sum: Selection Operators

 \begin{example} The binary operator $* = \coalesce$ restricted to the 3 element set $\theset{a, b, c}$, where $a = \undefined$, gives rise to the following operator and relation tables for $R$ and $*$.

 \end{example}

 \begin{example} Consider the following binary relation and corresponding selection operator.

 Note that $a * (c * b) = a$ and $(a * c) * b = b$. $R$ is reflexive, non-antisymmetric, non-connected, transitive. $*$ is idempotent, selective, noncommutative, nonassociative.
 This is an example of an operation for which the corresponding relation is transitive.
-Slick Deque therefore produces correct results for this operation even though the operation is nonassociative (see Theorem~\ref{theorem:slick-deque-correctness}). \end{example}
+SlickDeque therefore produces correct results for this operation even though the operation is nonassociative (see Theorem~\ref{theorem:slick-deque-correctness}). \end{example}

 \begin{example} Consider the following binary relation and corresponding selection operator.